 With the rapidly-growing demand for fresh, local produce, restaurants, grocers, and wholesalers are eagerly searching for a way to satisfy the needs of their customers.
 The Freight Farms platform not only acts as an eye-catching showpiece for businesses, but also gives the opportunity to craft and control what produce makes it onto the menu.

 In a continuously-urbanizing world, there is a growing need for better access to fresh, healthy produce.
-Build a hyper-local food network that consistently brings locally-grown produce into urban areas, even throughout the cold winter months.
+With Freight Farms, you can build a hyper-local food network that consistently brings locally-grown produce into urban areas, even throughout the cold winter months.
 Increasing localized food production not only fosters a sense of community, but boosts the local economy as well.

 GROW ON CAMPUS